Long Division

 What is Long Division Method?

-In math, long division is a method for dividing large numbers into steps or parts, breaking the division problem into a sequence of easier steps.
+Long division is a method for dividing large numbers into steps or parts, breaking the division problem into a sequence of easier steps.
 It is the most common method used to solve problems based on division.
-Observe the following long division to see the divisor, the dividend, the quotient, and the remainder.
+Observe the following long division method to see how to divide step by step and check the divisor, the dividend, the quotient, and the remainder.

-Have a look at the table given below in order to understand the terms related to the long division with reference to the example shown above.
+The following table describes the parts of long division with reference to the example shown above.

 Dividend | The number which has to be divided. | 75 |